Adding new floors to buildings using timber frames

 Timber frame can take urban design to a new level

-Timber is one of the most flexible structural materials.
-In addition to being strong yet light in weight, it can be designed to blend with the architectural style of an existing building or the wider environment.
+When it comes to design, timber is one of the most flexible structural materials.
+In addition to being very strong, it’s light in weight and can be designed to blend with the architectural style of an existing building or the wider environment.

-Timber frame can be used to seamlessly add additional floors to commercial buildings, hotels, hospitals, schools or to add new apartments on top of existing apartment blocks.
+Timber frames can be used to seamlessly add additional floors to all types of buildings:

 • New floors to apartment blocks